Tingram71/Metro_car_funnel_analysis/README.md

 | 5           | payment_completed | 6233  | 0.26402067095899695 | 1                  |
 | 6           | review_completed  | 4348  | 0.18417485598102337 | 0.6975774105567143 |

+## Conclusions and Recommendations:

+#### The funnel displayed in table form above represents user behavior and highlights areas of drop-off at each stage.
+Here are some insights:

+###
+1. **High signup conversion rate**
+   There is high download to signup conversion rate (74.7%).
+Users are engaging well after downloading.

+2. **Significant Drop-off**
+   From signups to ride requests, there's a 29.6% drop.
+This could indicate challenges in onboarding or a lack of incentive to request a ride.

+3. **Minimal Loss in Ride Fulfillment**
+   The drop-off from ride requested to ride accepted is very low (~1%).
+Operational efficiency seems solid here.

+4. **Sharp Decline in Ride Completion**
+   Only 50.8% of users who requested rides complete them.
+This could be due to cancellations, availability issues, or changes in user decisions.

+5. **Payment Completion is Consistent**
+   No further loss from ride completion to payment completion.
+Users completing rides are reliable payers.

+6. **Low Review Engagement**
+   Only 69.7% of users who completed payments leave reviews.
+Engaging users to provide feedback is a challenge.

+### Suggestions
+1. **Focus on Signups to Ride Requests**
+   Simplify the process, offer incentives, or improve UX to reduce friction at this stage.

+2. **Analyze Ride Completion Drop-offs**
+   Study why users cancel or abandon rides (e.g., pricing, delays, availability).
+Address operational inefficiencies or offer ride guarantees.

+3. **Boost Review Completion**
+   Encourage reviews with incentives (e.g., discounts, points) or make it easier to leave feedback.

 #### The following queries are to pull aggregated data from the database for further analysis for example creating dashboards.
 The output is mostly too large to display.
 #### The first query each funnel step by platform, user age range and download date of app.
 Output too large to display (26901 rows).